GEOS (16-bit operating system): Zoomer devices; Tandy Z-PDA, AST GRiDPad 2390, Casio Z-7000 & XL 7000

 PEN/GEOS 1.0 was used as the operating system for the Tandy Corporation Z-PDA, which was introduced shortly after the first Apple Newton MessagePad.
 Palm Computing had been incorporated to create software for this device and shipped its first handwriting recognition software, PalmPrint, personal information manager, Palm Organizer, and synchronization software, PalmConnect, on the Z-PDA.
-Palm Organizer included the PalmSchedule date book, PalmAddress address book, PalmNotes notebook, a dictionary, calculator, clock, forms calculator, 26 language translation dictionary, on-line help, holiday, and travel information.
-The device was also sold under license as the AST GRiDPad 2390 and as the Casio Z-7000 which was the best selling version.
-In the US, Casio sold it under the name XL-7000 without the multi-lingual interface, but added an AOL client and some USA specific help files.
+Palm Organizer included the PalmSchedule datebook, PalmAddress address book, PalmNotes notebook, a dictionary, calculator, clock, forms calculator, 26 language translation dictionary, on-line help, holiday, and travel information.
+The device was also sold under license as the AST GRiDPad 2390 and as the Casio Z-7000 which was the best-selling version.
+In the US, Casio sold it under the name XL-7000 without the multilingual interface, but added an AOL client and some US-specific help files.
 These devices were all named Zoomer and were the first PDAs with a connection to the online services CompuServe and AOL.
-This was made possible through the pre-installed dial-up software CompuServeAOL.
+This was made possible through the preinstalled dial-up software CompuServeAOL.